 YouNow

-A lesser-known live streaming platform used by musicians, influencers, and performers for real-time engagement, especially among younger audiences.
+A lesser-known live-streaming platform musicians, influencers, and performers use for real-time engagement, especially among younger audiences.

 Year-in-Streaming Summary